Table of Contents

 - Weight loss from loss of appetite

-Kratom tea can cause abnormal brain function when taken with prescription medications, such as confusion, loss of ability to communicate, and severe headaches.
+kratom tea can cause abnormal brain function when taken with prescription medications, such as confusion, loss of ability to communicate, and severe headaches.

-Benefits of Kratom Tea
+Benefits of kratom Tea

 Although kratom tea has mostly been studied in animals and needs more research for safe human consumption, potential benefits include: